 The Group has, through the established BP and PR processes, maintained effective financial management throughout the period.
-Prompt financial review and appropriate actions enabled the Group to perform in line with 2020-21 financial year expectations.
-The BP/PR processes were successfully migrated online, and scenario planning employed to model the potential impacts of lockdown.
-This process informed the financial plans for 2021-22 and 2022-23.
+Prompt financial review and appropriate actions enabled the Group to perform in line with 2021-22 financial year expectations.
+This process informed the financial plans for 2022-23 and 2023-24.

-The Group's ESFA main funding allocations for 2021-22 have been confirmed at £12.4m for young learners and £4.5m for adult learners (from ESFA and TVCA).
+The Group's ESFA main funding allocations for 2022-23 have been confirmed at £16.7m for young learners and £4.7m for adult learners (from ESFA and TVCA).